robolab-pavia/slr-kit/slrkit_projects.md

 It cannot be the empty string.
 The optional arguments are:

-* `--clean`: this flag tells the command to clean the repository index from file not referenced in the config files.
+* `--clean`: this flag tells the command to clean the repository index from file not referenced in the configuration files.
 These files are left in the project, but they become untracked;
-* `--rm`: this flag tells the command to clean the project removing files not referenced in the config files.
-This flag remove these files from the repository index and from the filesystem. *Use with caution.*
+* `--rm`: this flag tells the command to clean the project removing files not referenced in the configuration files.
+This flag remove these files from the repository index and from the file-system. *Use with caution.*

 The command records the following files:

 1. the modifications made to the `META.toml` file;
 2. all the modified configuration file;
 3. all the modifications made to the `.gitignore` file;
-4. the bibliographic database used as imput of the import file;
+4. the bibliographic database used as input of the import file;
 5. the *journals* file;
 6. the *acronyms* file;
 7. the stop-words lists used by the `preprocess` command, if any;